Navigation

 Don't panic.
 You will have two additional chances to take the exam.
 However, you have to take your second try within one year.

 Shit happens.
-But you have one (but only one) additional chance.
-But you have to take the exam at the next possible opportunity.
-I.e., if there is a regular re-take exam you must take it, you can not wait a year again.
+You only get one additional chance.
+You will have to take the exam at the very next possible opportunity.
+That implies: If there is a regular re-take exam you must take it, you can not wait a year again.

 If you fail to take the next possible exam, your studies are over!

-Well, this is once too often.
+Well, you failed one too many times.
 You have to leave the program.

 Try to avoid this situation at almost any cost.
 Get counceling before it happens.
 (E.g., contact your professor or your student representatives.)